- Fan Zone

 Dempsey spent two seasons at Keystone College and compiled a 55-8 record.
 After inheriting an 11-12 team, Dempsey led the 2000-01 squad to 26 wins and a conference title in his first season, earning Eastern Pennsylvania Collegiate Conference Coach of the Year honors.
 In 2001-02, Keystone won a school-record 29 games and advanced to the NJCAA Final Four and Dempsey was the Region 19 and District 6 Coach of the Year and a finalist for national coach of the year.

-He began his head coaching career at age 24 at Wyoming Preparatory School in 1999.
-Before that, Dempsey served as an assistant coach for two years at his alma mater, Susquehanna University (1997-99).
+He began his head coaching career at age 24 at Wyoming Seminary Preparatory School (Pa.) in 1999.
+Before that, Dempsey served as an assistant coach under his college coach Frank Marcinek for two years at his alma mater, Susquehanna University (1997-99).

-As a player, Dempsey was a three-year letterwinner and team captain at Susquehanna before graduating with a bachelor’s degree in sociology in 1997.
-He earned his master’s degree in early childhood education from Bloomsburg University in 2005 and was a second grade teacher before turning his attention to coaching.
+As a player, Dempsey was a three-year letterwinner and team captain at Susquehanna before graduating with a bachelor’s degree in 1997.
+He earned his master’s degree from Bloomsburg University in 2005.

 “Ben is a basketball junkie,” Dempsey said.
 “He eats, drinks, and sleeps the game and he has a bright future as a basketball coach.”

-Luber served three seasons on Dempsey’s staff with the Broncs, earning a promotion from director of operations after his first year and spending the last two seasons as an assistant coach.
+Luber served three seasons on Dempsey’s staff at Rider, earning a promotion from director of operations after his first year and spending the last two seasons as an assistant coach.

 He was a four-year point guard and letterwinner at Penn State, where he was a two-time team captain in the Big Ten Conference.
 He ranks among the Nittany Lions’ top-10 in career assists (418) and steals (125).
 As a junior, Luber helped Penn State advance to the National Invitation Tournament as the team’s Most Improved Player.
 As a freshman, he was an Honorable Mention Freshman All-American selection by Street & Smith magazine.